 At the end of the day, you should have the political and technical foundations to start a small but effective Design System that will cover the needs of your product without requiring a dedicated team for it.

-Perform your own accessibility quickscan
+Perform your own accessibility quickscan (documentation available)

 at Immobilien Scout, Room I, Andreasstraße 10, 10243 Berlin